 One-day trip.
-Specially designed for birders who stop to Uruguay for a short time, arriving on Cruiser Ship to Montevideo: Starting off at Montevideo City, we will visit an area close to the coastline of Rio de la Plata: Santiago Vázquez Wetlands, Playa Peninos, Playa Pascual, Colonia Wilson and farm areas around.
+Specially designed for birders who stop to Uruguay for a short time: Starting off at Montevideo City, we will visit an area close to the coastline of Rio de la Plata: Santiago Vázquez Wetlands, Playa Peninos, Playa Pascual, Colonia Wilson and farm areas around.
 The environment includes: Coast, lagoon and rural areas with native forest.

 White-faced Ibis, Whistling Heron, Brazilian Duck, Silver Teal, Long-winged Harrier, Giant Wood-Rail, Plumbeous Rail, White-winged Coot, Wattled Jacana, Spectacled Tyrant, Long-tailed Reed-Finch, Great Pampa-Finch, Black-and-rufous Warbling-Finch, Yellow-winged Blackbird.
 Spotted Tinamou, Striated Heron, Bay-winged Hawk, White-tailed Kite, Chimango Caracara, American Kestrel, White-tipped Dove, Guira Cuckoo, Burrowing Owl, Glittering-bellied Emerald, White-throated Hummingbird, Gilded Sapphire, Green Kingfisher, Amazon Kingfisher, Ringed Kingfisher, Green-barred Woodpecker, Field Flicker, Firewood-Gatherer, Freckle-breasted Thornbird, Rufous-capped Antshrike, Chicli Spinetail, Straight-billed Reedhaunter, Sulphur-bearded Spinetail, White Monjita, Grey Monjita, White-crested Tyrannulet, Rufous-bellied Thrush, Creamy-bellied Thrush, Rufous-browed Peppershrike, Tropical Parula, Bay-winged Cowbird.
 Cocoi Heron, Brown-hooded Gull, American Oystercatcher, South American Stilt, Snowy-crowned Tern, Black Skimmer, Yellow-billed Pintail, Collared Plover, Lesser Yellowlegs and others species of shorebirds (southern or northern) depending of the season.